 STEP 1: CREATE A SHORTLIST

-Review the list of awareness days relevant to the months ahead that you have, by now, hopefully, downloaded.
+Review the list of awareness days relevant to the months ahead (you can find these here on my website).
 Then, determine which of these awareness days could be useful prompts for your content.

 Tip: You don’t need to just use the photography-related awareness days.
 For example, yes, World Marriage Day would be ideal if you are a wedding photographer, but don’t be afraid to pick out other awareness days too – even the ones that don’t immediately seem relevant.
 You can use some of the more trivial topics to create light-hearted content that helps show off your personality.